meshapi/grpc-api-gateway/docs/reference/grpc/query.md

     `?names=value1&names=value2&names=value3` gets mapped to `["value1", "value2", "value3"]`.

 !!! info
-    Commas in the value do not act as a separator and is instead read as part of the value.
+    Commas in the value do not act as a separator and are instead read as part of the value.

     In the example above, `?names=value1,value2` gets mapped to `["value1,value2"]`.

 #### Maps

-Map types are also supported if both the key and the value are _scalar types_.
-HTTP query parameter is `field_name[key]=value`.
+Map types are also supported if both the key and the value are scalar types.
+The HTTP query parameter format is `field_name[key]=value`.

 !!! example
     ```proto
     message Request {
-        map<string,string> metadata = 1;
+        map<string, string> metadata = 1;
     }
     ```